Rose Island Lighthouse

 Historic Stories:

 In 1894, the steamer Plymouth ran aground on Rose Island.
-Luckily all 700 passengers on board were offloaded with no injuries, but the ship remained stranded on the island for several weeks.
+Luckily all 700 passengers on board were offloaded with no injuries, but the ship remained stranded on the island for several weeks, and became quite a tourist attraction.

 The Newport Harbor area can be engulfed in fog quite often.
 On August 7, 1958, two tankers collided in heavy fog near Fort Adams and burst into flames, killing 18 men. |